This is what sets modern data acquisition (DAQ) apart from earlier methods, which involved recording on paper or tape, for example.

 The A/D converter then converts the now amplified analog signal into a digital data stream.
 This enables faultless data transfer, fast processing and long-term storage.

-Using computers and the appropriate software, the data get's evaluated depending on the intented purpose.
+Using computers and the appropriate software, the data get's evaluated depending on the intended purpose.

 The list of measured variables to be recorded is long.
 They include:

 Strain and pressure (often with very high bandwidth)

 and many more.